Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 Once managers understand the basics, they can teach their teams:

 This is the Train-the-Trainer flywheel: the CFO trains managers, and managers train teams.
-Managers should also encourage staff to engage in continuous financial education and improvement, fostering a culture of ongoing learning and collaboration.
+Managers should also guide teams through their financial journeys while continuing to support ongoing financial education and improvement, fostering a culture of learning and collaboration.

-Financial Training for Managers: The Modules That Work
+Financial Literacy Training for Managers: The Modules That Work

-If you want a simple financial acumen training program, these modules are practical and high ROI.
+If you want a simple financial acumen training program, these modules can form the basis of structured financial education programs or financial wellness programs for employees, making them practical and high ROI.
 They cover a variety of financial topics relevant to managers and teams, ensuring participants gain essential knowledge to make informed financial decisions.

 Module 1: The Business Model in One Page